ntoll/ntoll.github.io/article/vienna/index.md

 scheme of things.
 Furthermore, our perspectives and ways of paying attention to our computing work (arising from our current culture), are only fleeting, temporary and will appear strange to future generations in much the same way Egyptian art appears to us.
-We've not been coding for 100 years, I dare you to wonder what computing will be like in 5000 years.
+We've not been coding for 100 years, so I dare you to wonder what computing will be like in 5000 years.
 What will be the same?
 What will be different?

 Clearly the museum was working its magic and I was in a thoughtful mood.